Home » West Ham United » Finance

 COYI Insight: While West Ham remain technically PSR compliant due to the 2023/24 profit, the underlying cash flow is negative.
 The 49ers Enterprises model at Leeds contrasts sharply here; while Leeds inject equity, West Ham are currently bridging gaps with £40m high-interest overdrafts.

-As the March 2026 survival race heats up at the London Stadium, the West Ham board is preparing for two vastly different summers.
-With Premier League status hanging in the balance, the financial strategy has shifted from expansion to desperate mitigation.
-This table breaks down the Summer 2026 Recruitment Warchest vs. the potential Relegation Fire Sale, detailing the specific values for stars who would likely be sacrificed to keep the club afloat.
+As the Premier League survival race heats up at the London Stadium, the West Ham board is preparing for two vastly different summers.
+With the club’s top-flight status hanging in the balance, the financial strategy has shifted from expansion to desperate mitigation.

 Summer 2026: Recruitment vs. Relegation Exodus